lucasjoliveau/doc/fr/legal/terms/partnership.md

 ### 1.3.2.
 3.2 Restrictions

-PARTNER commits to keeping confidentiality of the source code of Odoo Enterprise Edition Apps within its staff.
-Access to the source code of Odoo Enterprise Edition for customers is governed by the Odoo Enterprise Subscription Agreement.
+PARTNER commits to keeping confidentiality of the source code of Konvergo ERP Enterprise Edition Apps within its staff.
+Access to the source code of Konvergo ERP Enterprise Edition for customers is governed by the Konvergo ERP Enterprise Subscription Agreement.
 PARTNER agrees to NOT redistribute this code to third parties without the written permission of ODOO.

-PARTNER commits to not offer services on Odoo Enterprise Edition to customers who are not covered by an Odoo Enterprise subscription, even during the implementation phase.
+PARTNER commits to not offer services on Konvergo ERP Enterprise Edition to customers who are not covered by an Konvergo ERP Enterprise subscription, even during the implementation phase.

-Notwithstanding the above, PARTNER commits to wholly preserve the integrity of the Odoo Enterprise Edition code that is required to verify the validity of usage of Odoo Enterprise Edition and to collect statistics that are needed for that purpose.
+Notwithstanding the above, PARTNER commits to wholly preserve the integrity of the Konvergo ERP Enterprise Edition code that is required to verify the validity of usage of Konvergo ERP Enterprise Edition and to collect statistics that are needed for that purpose.

-PARTNER is not allowed to block, restrict or limit in any way the customer’s access and use of the Odoo Enterprise Edition License, without prior consultation and written authorisation from ODOO.
+PARTNER is not allowed to block, restrict or limit in any way the customer’s access and use of the Konvergo ERP Enterprise Edition License, without prior consultation and written authorisation from ODOO.

 ## 1.4.
 4 Partnership Services

 ### 1.4.1.
 4.1 Partnership levels

-The Odoo partner program consists of two types of partnerships and four levels; “Learning Partners” is for companies who want everything necessary to start implementing Odoo, without visibility as an official partner until they get the required experience; “Official Partners” is for companies who want the visibility as Ready, Silver, and Gold, according to their experience with Odoo.
+The Konvergo ERP partner program consists of two types of partnerships and four levels; “Learning Partners” is for companies who want everything necessary to start implementing Konvergo ERP, without visibility as an official partner until they get the required experience; “Official Partners” is for companies who want the visibility as Ready, Silver, and Gold, according to their experience with Konvergo ERP.

-Partnership level granted to PARTNER depends on the _net new Odoo Enterprise users sold_ in the last 12 months, the number of certified resources and the customer Retention Rate.
-The _net new Odoo Enterprise users sold_ includes new customers, upsells on existing customer, downsells on existing customers, and customer churn.
+Partnership level granted to PARTNER depends on the _net new Konvergo ERP Enterprise users sold_ in the last 12 months, the number of certified resources and the customer Retention Rate.
+The _net new Konvergo ERP Enterprise users sold_ includes new customers, upsells on existing customer, downsells on existing customers, and customer churn.
 Renewals of existing contracts do not count towards the number of Users Sold, but PARTNER still gets a commission on these contracts as